 The Investigator should report all pregnancies to the Sponsor Safety Desk (Section 10.3.3.1) within 24 hours of becoming aware of the pregnancy.
-Pregnancies, pregnancy outcomes and the findings should be reported using the appropriate form(s) for reporting the occurrence and outcome of pregnancies in participants having received a dose of investigational product in the study, or their partner.
+Pregnancies, pregnancy outcomes and the findings should be reported using the appropriate form(s) for reporting the occurrence and outcome of pregnancies in participants having received at least one dose of investigational product in the study, or their partner.

-Any participants (or their partner, if she agrees) who become pregnant within 3 months after administration of investigational product should be monitored until the end of the pregnancy.
+Any participants (or their partner, if she agrees) who become pregnant up to 3 months after administration of the last dose of investigational product (Month 27 or earlier in case of early withdrawal) should be monitored until the end of the pregnancy.
 In addition, the outcome of the pregnancy should be followed for the first year of life and reported to the Sponsor.

 The required information will be obtained from the local health clinics (see Section 5.2.3).
-The study team will advise women becoming pregnant up to 3 months after administration of investigational product to attend all ante-natal care visits, deliver at a health care facility and attend all post-natal care visits for the first year after birth provided by the local health care system.
+The study team will advise women becoming pregnant up to 3 months after administration of the last dose of investigational product to attend all ante-natal care visits, deliver at a health care facility and attend all post-natal care visits for the first year after birth provided by the local health care system.
 If necessary, the study team will facilitate attendance at these visits and delivery at the health care facility.
 The study team will collect the findings of the local health care staff for reporting in the eCRF.
-The same applies for the partner of a male participant who becomes pregnant within 3 months of the male participant having received the investigational product, provided she agrees to her identity being provided to the study team and, if applicable, collection of the information from the health care clinics.
+The same applies for the partner of a male participant who becomes pregnant within 3 months of the male participant having received the last administration of investigational product, provided she agrees to her identity being provided to the study team and, if applicable, collection of the information from the health care clinics.
 In case of any abnormalities during the pregnancy or in the development of the baby during its first year of life for which a role of investigational product cannot be excluded, the team will arrange and pay for a specialist to evaluate the mother and/or the baby, as applicable.